 The “best way” for one person to train may be very different to someone else’s “best way.”
 Just because a particular amount of training works well for some people doesn’t necessarily mean that your body will respond in the same way.

-Training Frequency and Sets Per Workout
+How Many Sets Per Workout

 The number of weekly sets you need to maximize muscle growth also depends on training frequency, which refers to the number of times a week a particular muscle group is trained.